ayshiff/flex-rn-client/README.md

 You will also need to install the Xcode Command Line Tools.
 Open Xcode, then choose "Preferences..." from the Xcode menu.
 Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.

-## Running your React Native application
+## Running your React Native application on iOS Device simulator

 Run ```react-native run-ios``` inside your React Native project folder:
 ```